thejud/text-processing-cookbook/README.md

 awk loops through the input, and prints the line if the expression evaluates as true.
 Like perl, it also provides BEGIN and END block for special operations before or after looping through the file.
-However, in awk, unlink perl, the last line can be printed in the end block.
+However, in awk, unlike perl, the last line can be printed in the end block.

 Note that all of these methods require reading the entire input, e.g. in a